Every professional practices good personal hygiene by regularly taking showers or baths.

 You must personally weigh the cost and convenience of using a shower at your company's terminals with the cleanliness thereof.

-Dip your washcloth in the water, wring it out, wipe it lightly over the soap, and wash yourself.
-You may need to experiment with the amounts of soap and water you use for washing and rinsing.
+If you use this procedure, you may need to experiment with the amounts of soap and water used for washing and rinsing.

 Assuming that you have room in the waste tank, a portable toilet can serve nicely as a disposal unit for your waste "sink bath" water.

 Some owner-operators may have fancy trucks with stalls built in.

 Since we're not familiar with how these units work, we wonder:

 We encourage truckers to review truck stop showers, especially if you believe that these facilities should be built, cleaned and maintained to the same quality that a household bathroom is.